Swewi/TestingSTPknowledge/README.md

 I have tried to ensure regular commits occured and that things have been commented correctly.

-I understand that the javascript is messy, for this I apologise, it is this way because initially I built this as a linear question quiz and then added the random elements and username section.
-This may have caused some repation that I haven't caught, I have tried to clean and tidy things up as best I can.

-I have the questions used for this quiz within the same page as the logic, I understand this is not considered correct procedure.
-I have done it this way for this short quiz, but as I expand it further I will remedy this by moving to a separate sheet/api and importing.
+In order to maintain readability I have separated the questions from the base logic, this helps to easily check for errors and spelling mistakes.

-I have left the built in alert() currently, this is because of the time sensativity, as I build this out as a version 2 I will make the username alert much better.
+I have left the built in alert() currently, as I build this out as a version 2 I will make the username alert much better.

 ## Lighthouse Output